Evobaso-J/ai-gitlab-code-review/README.md

 cd ai-code-reviewer
 ```

-2. Create an `.env` file and set the required environment variables:
+2. Create a `.env` file by copying the `.env.example` file and set the required environment variables:

 ```
 OPENAI_API_KEY=<your OpenAI API key>